 2000 – today

-The logo became more compact and elegant because designers reduced the red shield inside it and narrowed the distance between the letters.
+The logo became more compact and elegant by reducing the size of the red shield and narrowing the spacing between the letters.
 The dots on “B,” “G,” and “K” disappeared, and new fonts with elegant curves and serifs were used in the glyphs.

 Font and Colors

-The Turkish flag in the logo’s center reminds us that Besiktas is the first sports organization.
-The graphic sign encrypts another message: the black and white stripes, along with the other components of the emblem, add up to the number 1319.
-According to the Gregorian calendar system, this is the year the club was founded, equivalent to 1903 in the Islamic calendar.
-For some time, a version with stars above the shield was used, where each five-pointed star represented victories in championships.
+The Turkish flag in the center of the logo reminds us that Besiktas is the first sports organization.
+The graphic sign encodes another message: the black-and-white stripes, along with the other components of the emblem, add up to the number 1319.
+According to the Gregorian calendar, this is the year the club was founded, which corresponds to 1903 in the Islamic calendar.
+For some time, a version with stars above the shield was used, in which each five-pointed star represented championship victories.

-Since the inscription became Latin, two fonts have been used on Besiktas’s logos.
+Since the inscription was set in Latin, two fonts have been used on Besiktas’s logos.
 The first is a standard sans-serif font, and the second is an individual font with serifs and decorative elements.

 The color palette is not that simple.
 There’s a myth that the football team’s first official colors were white and red, and the black-and-white combination only appeared after the Balkan War, which ended in 1913.
 The legend says the club used black as a sign of mourning.
 Some written sources report the same information.

 The team itself denies such rumors.
-On its centennial anniversary, it presented its first emblem – proof that its colors have always been black and white.
+On its centennial, it unveiled its first emblem, proof that its colors have always been black and white.
 However, red also doesn’t remain aside, as it’s an important part of the Turkish flag depicted on the shield in the center.